open-science-us/open-science/data/example/DMwR-sales/README.md

 Transactions reported by salespeople of some company.
 These salespeople sell a set of products of the company, are free to set the selling price according their own policy and market, report their sales back to the company at the end of each month.

-## Our Goal
+## Goal

-Our goal is to help in the task of verifying the veracity of these reports given past experience of the company that has detected error and fraud attempts in these transaction reports.
+The goal is to help in the task of verifying the veracity of these reports given past experience of the company that has detected error and fraud attempts in these transaction reports.
 The help we provide will take the form of a ranking of the reports according to their probability of being fraudulent.
-This ranking will allow to allocate the limited inspection resources of the company to the reports that our system signals as being more \suspicious".
+This ranking will allow to allocate the limited inspection resources of the company to the reports that our system signals as being more suspicious.

 ## Exploratory Data Analysis with R